StellarSand/privacy-settings/Privacy Settings/WhatsApp.md

 #### App lock
 - Unlock with biometric: On
-- Automatically lock: Select whatever suits you
+- Automatically lock: Shortest duration that suits you
 - Show content in: Off

 #### Allow camera effects